Part 5 - Resting by Faith

 Context

 If there is anyone who needs "strong consolation," who needs to flee "for refuge," who needs an "anchor for the soul," it is the immature believer who has not yet learned all that Christ is.
-Such a one has not yet found the deliverance from the power of sin that Christ provides.
-The basics may be known, such that the blood of Christ cleanses one from sin and brings forgiveness, but victorious living based on grace is still unknown.
+Such a one has not yet known release from the dominion of sin found only in Christ.
+The basics may be known, such that the blood of Christ cleanses one from sin and brings forgiveness, but Spirit-filled living based on grace is still unknown.
 A frequent stumbling into sin, accompanied by the condemnation of the devil, can drive such a one away from Christ and away from the help that Christ provides.

 The answer is the knowledge of who Christ is and how God's grace comes through Christ by God's promise.
 To read this chapter of Hebrews and receive its message is to come away with strong consolation and an anchor for the soul.
 This is the intention of the writer.
 This is written to immature believers so that it will stabilize them, such as an anchor will do.
 Unfortunately, so many come away with the opposite effect.
 They leave this chapter with uncertainty and doubt about their salvation in Christ.
 They are more shaken than ever.
 The problem, we shall see, is the taking of Scripture out of context.